Federal Direct Loans

 Loans are financial aid that has to be repaid.
-Following your separation from school and your grace period, your Federal Direct Stafford Loans will enter repayment.
-Protect your credit by keeping your Stafford Loan Servicer up to date with your contact information, in order to avoid missing important information concerning repayment responsibilities.
+Following your separation from school and your grace period, your Federal Direct Loans will enter repayment.
+Protect your credit by keeping your Loan Servicer up to date with your contact information, in order to avoid missing important information concerning repayment responsibilities.

-Federal Direct Stafford Loans offer a variety of repayment plan options to best suit each student's needs.
+Federal Direct Loans offer a variety of repayment plan options to best suit each student's needs.
 Use the Federal Department of Education's Repayment Estimator to help determine the best repayment option for your circumstances.
 Contact your Loan Servicer to discuss repayment plan options or to change your repayment plan.

 Saint Xavier University has partnered with Student Connections (PDF) to assist in student loan default management.
 Students may receive communications from this company as part of our financial literacy program.

-Direct Stafford Loan Borrowing History
+Federal Direct Loan Borrowing History

-If you would like to review your borrowing history under the Federal Direct Stafford Loan Program, select View My Account on Federal Student Aid's Manage Loans page and login using your FSA ID.
+If you would like to review your borrowing history under the Federal Direct Loan Program, select View My Account on Federal Student Aid's Manage Loans page and login using your FSA ID.